NICHOLAS85/z-a-linkbin/README.md

   created,
 - `-o/--one-line`  – display the list of shim files without line breaks, in single line, after spaces,
-- `-s/--short`     – don't show the plugin/snippet that the shim belongs to.
+- `-s/--short`     – don't show the plugin/snippet that the shim belongs to,
+- `-c/--cat`       – displays contents of each of the found shim (unimplemented yet).

 <!-- vim:set ft=markdown fo+=an1 autoindent tw=77: -->